AbstractGeek/rusmalai-ncbs/README.md

 2. Backpropagation learning - iris dataset
 3. XOR problem - Multi layer perceptrons - iris dataset
 4. Hopfield networks - Digit pattern completion
+5. Beginner's mnist - Using tensorflow
+6. Deep mnist - Using tensorflow

 ## Requirements (to get the ipython notebooks working)
 The scripts is written in python.
 It requires the following packages: